Launch Recite Me assistive technology

 Galleon Cottage Garage

-The Inspector will carry out an unaccompanied site visit before the inquiry and a site visit after the inquiry.
-The post-inquiry site visit will be part accompanied and part unaccompanied.
-The main parties will submit, before the inquiry opens, a list of private properties to be visited accompanied and a list of places unaccompanied.
+The Inspector will carry out an unaccompanied site visit before the hearing and a site visit after the hearing.
+The post-hearing site visit will be part accompanied and part unaccompanied.
+The main parties will submit, before the hearing opens, a list of private properties to be visited accompanied and a list of places unaccompanied.

 The decision on the appeal will be published on the Inspectorate's website.
 A copy of the decision will be kept on the local planning authority's planning register